The Best Fluffy One Bowl Chocolate Cake

 - Raise the speed up to medium and in a steady stream add in the 1 cup yogurt and 1 tbsp vanilla.

 - Mix until combined.
 Stop the mixer and scrape down the sides to make sure it is evenly mixed.

 - With the mixer running on medium again, add in the 1 1/2 cup coffee and 1/2 cup oil slowly.

 - Continue mixing until the batter is evenly mixed, it is a runny batter!

-- Pour into the prepared pan and bake for 30-35 mins, or until the edges of the cake break away from the pan, or a skewer inserted in the middle comes out clean.
+- Pour into the prepared pan and bake for 40-45 mins for the 9×13 or 25-30 minutes for a 8" round.
+Or bake until the edges of the cake break away from the pan, or a skewer inserted in the middle comes out clean.